Blog > Agriculture

 Enjoy the journey!

-April 2026 UPDATE: I was saddened to hear of David's passing, my condolence to his family and friends - he will be sorely missed.
+April 2026 UPDATE: I was saddened to hear of David's passing, my condolences to his family and friends - he will be sorely missed.
 Please see below a tribute to David by his son, Nick Bradley, on 23rd April 2026, announcing the sad news of David's passing.

 Simon Cheatham | Founder | RFTTE.com | RFTTEJOBS.com | simon@rfttejobs.com